charlesKCYau/ts_mars_rover/README.md

 # ts_mars_rover
 The project is made of typescript with JavaScript.
 Enclosed herewith 1 UML diagram to declare the type of Plateau and Rover and the program flow.

-Before starting the application, we have to prepare the input file input.txt.
+Before starting the application, we have to prepare the input file input.txt beforehand.

 Start running the application by typing in